-We performed a quantitative impairment assessment for our Business reporting unit during the fourth quarter of 2022.
-We applied a combination of a market approach and a discounted cash flow method, as a form of the income approach, reflecting current assumptions and inputs, including our revised projections, discount rate and expected growth rates, which indicated that the fair value of our Business reporting unit exceeded its carrying value and, therefore, did not result in an impairment.
-We do not anticipate reasonable changes in significant estimates to change the outcome of the quantitative impairment assessment.
-However, as a result of our 2022 goodwill assessment, management believes there is an increasing risk that our Business reporting unit may be required to recognize an impairment charge in the future.
+We applied a combination of a market approach and a discounted cash flow method, as a form of the income approach, reflecting current assumptions and inputs, including our revised projections, discount rate and expected growth rates, which resulted in the determination that the fair value of our Business reporting unit was less than its carrying amount.
+As a result, in the fourth quarter of 2023, we recorded a non-cash goodwill impairment charge of approximately \$5.8 billion (\$5.8 billion after-tax) in our consolidated statement of income.